Dog Friendly London – where do we go?

-I keep this post up to date, but things change quickly and thankfully, there are more and more places which are dog friendly.
+I keep this post as up to date as I can, but things change quickly and thankfully, there are more and more places which are dog friendly.
 A great group worth joining to keep up to date is on Facebook.

 Yet as a rule of thumb, is always important to ask if the dog is allowed, as often it depends on the size and temperament of the dog whether they are welcome or not.

 Not that we visit the west end very often, but indeed small dogs are allowed in Liberty’s, the Apple Store and Selfridges.
-In Marylebone, the lovely people at La Fromagerie will allow small and calm dogs, indeed we enjoyed a delicious Sunday breakfast here before Christmas with Amber loving the cheesy smell of the shop!
+In Marylebone, the lovely people at La Fromagerie will allow small and calm dogs.

 Other good spots in the neighborhood are Duck and Rice (downstairs in Pub only), Sun and 13 Cantons (go for the rotating kitchen residencies), Gelupo for Gelato says small dogs are OK and Tsujiri Matcha House.
 Polpo and Vinoteca should be dog friendly across London, they are for sure in their Soho branch.
-We also had dinner at Mele e Pere in Soho last year, with Amber.
-Slightly east, in Clerkenwell, Stevie Parle’s beautiful Palatino is, as his other restaurants, dog friendly.
+We also had dinner at Mele e Pere in Soho years ago, with Amber.

 Upmarket steak restaurants M (one in Victoria, one in the City) are dog friendly and often organise Doggy brunches too, but we have yet to try them.